 Another prominent way in which Medicare has changed throughout the years is in regards to its cost to the consumer.
 Medicare Part A and B have seen changes in the deductibles and premiums that individuals are responsible for paying.
 Since Medicare’s creation, the deductible for Part A has increased from $40/year to $1,184/year in 2013.
 The premium for Part B has increased from $3/month to $104.90/month for individuals with a yearly income of less than $85,000 in 2011.3 The rise in Medicare costs sheds some insight into how Medicare has had to evolve as medical costs increase and as the need for health insurance among the elderly and the disabled has increased.

 As Medicare has changed over time, one thing remains constant.
-Medicare was established to help all eligible beneficiaries as a universal welfare policy.
-An eligible individual can receive Medicare benefits regardless of which state they live in because Medicare is a federally operated program and the states are not involved in the program’s administration.4 However, there are some differences in how states approach Medigap services.
+The program was established to help all eligible beneficiaries as a universal welfare policy.
+An eligible individual can receive benefits regardless of which state they live in because Medicare is a federally operated program and the states are not involved in the program’s administration.4 However, there are some differences in how states approach Medigap services.
 Medigap, also known as Medicare supplemental insurance, refers to various private supplemental health insurance plans that are designed to assist Medicare beneficiaries with health care costs that are not covered by Medicare.
 Insurance companies can only sell you standardized Medigap policies as they are regulated by federal and state laws.
 In all but three states – Massachusetts, Minnesota, and Wisconsin – there are 10 standardized Medicare Supplement plans.
 The three states that offer slightly different coverage had their own standardized Medigap plans prior to the enactment of the federal standardized regulations.5 For the most part, however, these three states offer Medigap plans that are very similar to those offered by other states.

 Other social welfare policies, such as Medicaid, can differ dramatically from state to state because the federal government gives the states the freedom to distribute the money as they see fit.
 As a federally operated program, Medicare exists to serve beneficiaries universally.
 While the program has been expanded to cover more individuals, it has consistently covered individuals equally across state lines.